Skip to main content

 Lacunae in the Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG): Sabla

-Key Pointers About The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG): Sabla
+Key Pointers about The Rajiv Gandhi Scheme for Empowerment of Adolescent Girls (RGSEAG): Sabla

-• Coverage: Implemented in select districts across India.
+• Coverage: Select districts across India.

 • Objectives:

-• Improve nutrition and health status.
+• Improves nutrition and health status.

-• Enhance life skills and awareness.
+• Enhances life skills and awareness.

-• Services Provided:
+• Services Rendered:

-• Supplementary nutrition (600 calories, 18-20g protein per day).
+• Supplementary nutrition (600 calories, 18-20g protein) per day.

 • Non-formal education and counseling.